Inkindi15/taxi24/README.md

 ### Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the main method in the com.arc.sbtest.SBtemplateApplication  class from your IDE.
+One way is to execute the main method in the com.bkcoding.taxi24.Taxi24Application  class from your IDE.

 Download the zip or clone the Git repository.